okcoders/ok-coders-spring-2015/11-express/11-exercises/11-exercises.md

 OK Coders: Express Exercises
 ====================================

 For this evening's assignment you will create a new express application from scratch and add a number of custom routes to it.
-Test your application locally with the help of the Postman chrome extension.
-When you are confident your application is working correctly upload it to heroku.

 ## Create a new express application

 Create a new express application from scratch.
-You'll need to create a directory for it and run the `express` command inside that directory.
-Use git to track changes to your application as you will eventually be uploading it to heroku.
+In the command line run `express blog`.
+Express will create a new folder "blog" and fill it with an application template. `cd` into that directory and run `npm init` to download the application's dependencies.
+If you are feeling bold, use git to track changes to your application.

 **References**